Aestial/patologico-svelte/README.md

 > [!WARNING]
 > Work in Progress!

-Patologico is back with a revamp and refactor because it was collaping by itself and who doesn't love front-end frameworks?
+Patologico is back with a revamp and refactor because it was collapsing by itself and who doesn't love front-end frameworks?
 Let's try Svelte for Patologico, they seem like a perfect match!

 ## Background